UTSIL NAJ - Guatemala

 Project / Guatemala

-The Utsil Naj project in Guatemala seeks to address these challenges in innovative ways.
-The change to the use of improved stoves reduces the use of firewood, lowers carbon emissions and expels toxic gases outside the homes of users.
-This dramatically reduces air pollution inside homes.
+The Utsil Naj Project in Guatemala seeks to address these challenges in innovative ways.
+The switch to Improved Cookstoves reduces the use of firewood, reduces carbon emissions and expels toxic gases out of users' homes.
+This significantly reduces air pollution inside homes.

 A healthy home for all

-The Utsil Naj project in Guatemala seeks to address these challenges in innovative ways.
-The change to the use of improved stoves reduces the use of firewood, lowers carbon emissions and expels toxic gases outside the homes of users.
-This dramatically reduces air pollution inside homes.
-Utsil Naj, which means “a healthy home for all” in Mayan, was established in 2012 and includes Mexico, Guatemala, and Honduras.
-The challenge of having projects in different countries is that each place has its own characteristics.
+The Utsil Naj Program, which means “A healthy home for all” in Mayan, was established in 2012 and includes projects in Mexico, Guatemala and Honduras.
+The challenge of having projects in different countries is that each location has its own characteristics.

 Guatemala Project